scottyeager/info_foundation/src/definitions_concepts/cloud_units.md

 Cloud units are the way to account for farmed and used capacity.
 Cloud units are the compute, storage and network equivalent to kWh - kilowatt-hour - the unit of energy.

-We use three categories of units:
+We use three categories of cloud units:

-- Compute: the amount of data processing power, specified as the number of virtual CPU cores (logical [CPUs](https://en.wikipedia.org/wiki/Central_processing_unit)) and RAM ([Random Access Memory](https://en.wikipedia.org/wiki/Random-access_memory))
+- Compute Unit (CU): The amount of data processing power, specified as the number of virtual CPU cores (logical [CPUs](https://en.wikipedia.org/wiki/Central_processing_unit)) and RAM ([Random Access Memory](https://en.wikipedia.org/wiki/Random-access_memory))
-- Storage: the size of data storage capacity
+- Storage Unit (SU): The size of data storage capacity
-- Network: the amount of data that travels in and out of the acquired storage units or data that travels to/from compute capacity expressed in GB.
+- Network Unit (NU): The amount of data that travels in and out of the acquired storage units or data that travels to/from compute capacity expressed in GB.

 Its a very easy way how to express capacity.